stylekit/stylekit.github.io/_posts/2017-01-16-playground-and-framework.md

 3. Copy the Child.framework into the project folder of: Parent.framework

-4. Drag the child.framework into xcode.
+4. Drag the child.framework into XCode where you have the Parent XCode project

-5. The .child .framework in the parent .framework and

-6. In the Parent.framework project: cmd + b (aka build)
+5. In the Parent.framework project: cmd + b (aka build)

-7. file -> new project -> Call it: "MyApp"
+6. file -> new project -> Call it: "MyApp"

-8. file -> new target -> cocoa framework -> Call it FrameWork.framework
+7. file -> new target -> cocoa framework -> Call it FrameWork.framework

-9. Copy Child.framework and Parent.framework into the MyApp project folder
+8. Copy Child.framework and Parent.framework into the MyApp project folder

-10. Drag Child.framework and Parent.framework into the MyApp xcode project
+9. Drag Child.framework and Parent.framework into the MyApp xcode project

-11. add Child.framework and Parent.framework in: general -> "embedded binaries"
+10. add Child.framework and Parent.framework in: general -> "embedded binaries"

-12. cmd + b (aka build)
+11. cmd + b (aka build)

-13. When you run an app you can import the framework with ``@testable import Parent`` and it will work
+12. When you run an app you can import the framework with ``@testable import Parent`` and it will work

-14. cmd + n -> playground -> name it MyPlayground
+13. cmd + n -> playground -> name it MyPlayground

-15. In playground make sure you add: (the order of imports is important) 🔑
+14. In playground make sure you add: (the order of imports is important) 🔑

 ```swift
 @testable import FrameWork//<--links your external .framework files